fireproof-storage/call-ai/README.md

 5. Run type checking: `npm run typecheck`
 6. Create a pull request

+### Integration Tests

+The project includes integration tests that make real API calls to verify functionality with actual LLM models:

+1. Copy `.env.example` to `.env` and add your OpenRouter API key
+2. Run integration tests: `npm run test:integration`

+Note: Integration tests are excluded from the normal test suite to avoid making API calls during CI/CD.
+They require a valid API key to execute and will be skipped if no key is provided.

 ### Release Process

 This library uses GitHub Actions to automate the release process: